-As frequent readers of this blog know, my Benchpress-partner-in-crime Anthony and I like making ridiculous $100 offers for failing companies/divisions.
-One may inquire, then, given Blockbuster’s pitiful plight (which has been so poor that they’ve even been the subject of an Onion video parody), why we haven’t made our usual $100 offer.
+As frequent readers of this blog know, my Benchpress-partner-in-crime Anthony and I like making $100 offers for failing companies/divisions.
+One may inquire, then, given Blockbuster’s plight, why we haven’t made our usual $100 offer.

 The reason is simple, despite a couple of long discussions about Blockbuster: Anthony and I are simply not confident that we could turn around Blockbuster.